cdeterman/gpuR/README.md

 in order for Rstudio to find it.
 I am hoping to have the package set this by default for whichever GPU you are utilizing in the future.

 Once all these things are set you should be able to install the package and begin using your GPU :)

 # Things to Do
 1. Create configure file for .Renviron and possibly makevars?
 2. Package OpenCL headers in package (similar to ROpenCL?)?
 3. Obviously more vector functions and matrix implementations
+4. Conditional `double` data types if device supports them
+5. Implement clBLAS?
+Appears to only be for AMD though :(  Other alternatives appeart to be MAGMA (also AMD).
+6. Alternative approach, optimized code for each Vendor Type (NVIDIA, AMD, etc.)